-- Statutory warranty deed (individual, partnership, or corporate): conveys real property to Thurston County - Storm sewer easement: conveys to Thurston County the right to have and maintain a storm sewer system across a specific parcel of property - Stormwater Maintenance Agreement: delineates responsibilities of party responsible for stormwater system maintenance and grants to Thurston County the right to have access to stormwater facilities for purposes of inspection, maintenance, or repair if the party responsible for maintenance fails to take required actions in accordance with the maintenance agreement.
+- Statutory warranty deed (individual, partnership, or corporate): conveys real property to Thurston County - Storm sewer easement: conveys to Thurston County the right to have and maintain a storm sewer system across a specific parcel of property

-- Slope and utility easement: conveys the right to have fill material or a cut slope and utilities on private property - Quitclaim deed: conveys maintained but undocumented right-of-way to Thurston County - Drainage Easement: conveys to Thurston County the right to access, use, and maintain a specific area of a parcel of property for purposes of storm drainage.
+- Stormwater Maintenance Agreement: delineates responsibilities of party responsible for stormwater system maintenance and grants to Thurston County the right to have access to stormwater facilities for purposes of inspection, maintenance, or repair if the party responsible for maintenance fails to take required actions in accordance with the maintenance agreement. - Slope and utility easement: conveys the right to have fill material or a cut slope and utilities on private property - Quitclaim deed: conveys maintained but undocumented right-of-way to Thurston County - Drainage Easement: conveys to Thurston County the right to access, use, and maintain a specific area of a parcel of property for purposes of storm drainage.
 This may include stormwater facilities for water quality treatment or flow control, dispersion, conveyance, or other purposes.

-Prior to final project acceptance by Thurston County, all easements, dedicated tracts, buffers, or similar features associated with the stormwater facilities of a development, including a subdivision, shall be shown on the face of the plat or project site plan.
-In addition, written legal documents shall be prepared and recorded against all parcels to which the easement or dedication applies.
+Prior to final project acceptance by Thurston County, all easements, dedicated tracts, buffers, or similar features associated with the stormwater facilities of a development, including a subdivision, shall be shown on the face of the recorded plat or project site plan.
 Easements or tracts providing access to stormwater facilities shall be delineated in the field with permanent markers to prevent encroachment.
 See Section 3.9.6.2 for signage requirements.